chrishtr/async-dom/display-locking/explainer.md

 the subtree** (it’s an iframe in this example), it still janks because **DOM updates are atomic.**

+##### Common patterns

+There are other common patterns that exhibit similar behavior, and as a result suffer from similar drawbacks.

+- Resizing multi-pane UI with complex layout within each pane (IDEs do this).
+- Many widgets, for example YouTube: this site goes to great lengths to avoid long layouts, by incrementalizing their Polymer DOM updates.
+This is perhaps made trickier because Polymer uses a decentralized, widget-based update system.
+- Latency-sensitive type/scroll with complex layout change.
+For example, display of search results as-you-type without janking the text input box.
+- Expand or contract of an item with an infinite list (accordion view)
+- Measuring layout, with intent of sizing containers without actually displaying the contents.

+In general, large-scale updates to application state in a web app can cause updates which induce large document lifecycle updates, including style, layout, compositing, and paint.
+In turn, these can cause jank on the page, due to lifecycle updates being synchronous with script and user interactions.

 In the rest of this document, we discuss display locking and how it can help with situations such as these.